HysMagus/KomodoAssetchainTips/README.md

 `git clone https://github.com/mrmikeo/XZCtips-telegram`

 * Setup a bot with the user @BotFather through PM on Telegram, after going through a setup you will be given a bot token.
 Edit the command.py file and replace the parameter 'BOT_TOKEN' with the one you just recieved.

+* Bot Username should follow the format "CoinNameTipBot" (or replace CoinNameTipbot in the code with your bot username)

+* Find and Replace "ASN" in the code for your Assetchain ticker

+* find and replace CoinName in the code to your coin name

 *  Run the script
 `python3 command.py`